eProsima/Micro-XRCE-DDS-Client/PLATFORM_SUPPORT.md

 # Platform Support

-This document reflects the level of support offered by **eProsima Micro CDR** on different platforms as per the following
+This document reflects the level of support offered by **eProsima Micro XRCE-DDS Client** on different platforms as per the following
 definitions:

 ## Tier 1